MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/run-ui-flow.md

 ## Use inputs and outputs

-Once you defined inputs and outputs within a UI flow, you can pass information from and to them.
+When you define inputs and outputs within a UI flow, you can pass information from and to those inputs.

-1. When you add a UI flow in a flow, you can see the list of inputs that have defined during the creation phase
+1. When you add a UI flow to a flow, you can see the list of inputs that were defined in the UI flow.

    ![](../media/run-ui-flow/05c87e0bfc4e994c00fc1ad253c17749.png)

-1. You can bind each input with previous steps of the Flow by selecting an input from the token picker
+1. You can bind each input from the UI flow with previous steps in the flow by selecting an input from the token picker.

    ![](../media/run-ui-flow/7b2d9c3d9a9ad3bbb8a612497e484aa7.png)